Sheryl’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 Rituxan was given outpatient starting Cycle 2

-After this first hospital stay, I’d go into the cancer center and get the rituxan infusion in the outpatient room with a bunch of other people.
+After this first hospital stay, I’d go into the cancer center and get the Rituxan infusion in the outpatient room with a bunch of other people.
 Then I’d go home.
-On those days, I’d be there six or eight hours getting that slow rituxan infusion.
+On those days, I’d be there 6 or 8 hours getting that slow Rituxan infusion.

-Then I got to go home to prepare for the next day being admitted to the hospital for the next four to five days to get the other infusions
+Then I got to go home to prepare for the next day, being admitted to the hospital for the next 4o 5 days to get the other infusions.

 Describe the inpatient cycle schedules

-The cycles lasted four days.
-I’d get one infusion, then we’d stop for awhile.
+The cycles lasted 4 days.
+I’d get one infusion, then we’d stop for a while.
 Then I’d get another infusion.
 The weirdest one was on Cycle A, maybe the vancomycin (antibiotic), they’d inject that into me just a couple of hours before I was scheduled to leave the hospital.
 Then they rushed me out.

 You’re hooked up to those IVs for days.
 They go everywhere with you!
 I have to go to the bathroom, okay, I have to take this with me.
 I think I gave it a name at some point.